amitvinodsharma/ConsentManagement/README.md

 * Maven

 Maven is a build automation tool used primarily for Java projects.
 All the Consent management tools are being built using Maven.

+## To view Swagger 2 API docs

+## Test

+For testing all of the CRUD actions, I recommend using Postman.

 ## SetUp